-Soft-story structures are common among apartment buildings, characterized by open parking on the ground floor and dwelling units built above.
-Those constructed prior to 1978 are considered extremely vulnerable to collapse in a major earthquake and a growing number of cities have passed laws requiring them to be retrofitted.
+These apartment buildings, characterized by open parking on the ground floor and dwelling units above, are considered extremely vulnerable to collapse in a major earthquake.
+Many cities now require those built before the mid-1970s to be retrofitted for seismic safety.

 For most soft-story structures, the installation of a steel moment frame or frames helps to prevent the excessive swaying that can lead to building collapse.